dperegolise/jira-to-scrum/README.md

 ## Gulp Tasks
-The engine that automates the
+The engine that automates the developer workflow is a fluid set of tasks found in the gulpfile.js.

 ## Testing
+We love tests, don't we?